LMCP vs Macuse vs iMCP: Which Mac MCP Server Should You Use?

 Where LMCP is stronger

-LMCP covers the work and messaging apps most people actually live in and that Macuse does not touch: Microsoft Teams (read from the local cache with no Graph API, OAuth or admin approval), Slack, WhatsApp,Microsoft 365, Outlook, OneDrive, Office documents and Google Drive — 180+ tools in one server.
-It is also the only one of the two that works from web AIs: ChatGPT, Claude.ai, Grok and Perplexity reach your Mac through an encrypted Cloud Relay, so you are not limited to desktop MCP clients.
-If you need Teams or Slack, or you use ChatGPT on the web, LMCP is the one that can do it.
+LMCP covers the work and messaging apps most people actually live in and that neither Macuse nor iMCP touch: Microsoft Teams (read from the local cache with no Graph API, OAuth or admin approval), Slack, WhatsApp,Signal, Microsoft 365, Outlook, OneDrive, Google Drive and Office documents — 233 tools in one server.
+It automates GUIs (click, type, menu-bar, windows) and any website through a dedicated web-automation engine with persistent logins — log in once, then read, fill forms, scrape on a schedule.
+And it is the only one that works from web AIs: ChatGPT, Claude.ai, Grok and Perplexity reach your Mac through an encrypted Cloud Relay, so you are not limited to desktop MCP clients.
+All of it free, with no daily call limits.

-Both share the same core promise
+All three share the same core promise

 Related Guides